The Honor of the Family: Production and release

 The film was produced by the Rex Motion Picture Company and was released on November 7, 1912.
 It was released as a single reel.
 The film's length was approximately 592 feet.
 The production credits or cast are not known.
 During this era, the players in the film were not credited and anonymity was the rule.

-The film appears to have had a widespread national release and numerous newspapers contain advertisement for the film.
+The film appears to have had a widespread national release and numerous newspapers contain advertisements for the film.
 These include The Colonial in Oshkosh Daily Northwestern of Oshkosh, Wisconsin, the City Theater in Williamsport Sun-Gazette of Williamsport, Pennsylvania, the Hippodrome in The Allentown Democrat of Allentown, Pennsylvania, and others including theaters in Maryland, Texas, and Oregon.

 Reception and legacy

 The Moving Picture World reviewed it positively, stating that the film was "pleasingly melodramatic in which we find our old friends, hero, heroine and villain, who always entertain us when they really live up to their characters. ...
 It is humanly and naturally acted, the scenes are well made and often poetic, and the story moves smoothly without dragging."

 The film's enduring legacy stems from the disputed belief that Lon Chaney debuted in this film.
 Jon C. Mirsalis writes "None of the characters are billed in this Rex melodrama, although Chaney is clearly featured in a publicity still.
 This is the earliest known film in which Chaney appeared, but is undoubtedly one of many unbilled appearances he made at Universal."

 In Michael Blake's book A Thousand Faces: Lon Chaney's Unique Artistry in Motion Pictures, Blake does not mention this film, but notes that the possibility exists of Chaney performing in a film role during a period of unemployment in 1912.
 The date of the film's production is unknown, but the book notes that Chaney rejoined Clarence Kolb and Max Dill's company in San Francisco, California in September 1912, making it very unlikely that he appeared in this film.
 The documentary Lon Chaney: A Thousand Faces also states that Chaney's first works were at Nestor Studios."
 The documentary also notes that Chaney's film debut only occurred after his wife's suicide attempt in April, 1913.

 The film is now considered lost.
-It is unknown when the film was lost, but if it was in Universal's vaults it would have been deliberately destroyed along with the remaining copies of Universal's silent era films in 1948.
+It is unknown when the film was lost, but if it was in Universal's vaults it would have been deliberately destroyed along with the remaining copies of Universal's silent era films in 1948 or even earlier in a vault fire that occurred in 1924.